 Friends and family still urged me to go to court.

 My pride screamed, “No!
 It’s a much better story if I’m really hurt!”
+I know, I know.
+Crazy talk.

 I still lost > $3,000

+They pilfered less of my work, but did they win?
 Not really.
-Still some anger and hurt pride on my part, but let’s do some math-y math.
+I still have some anger and hurt pride, but let’s do some math-y math.

 Epilogue Part II: Math-y math … and the future